King David School, Birmingham

+Between 1843 and 1860 the Rabbi of the Congregation was also the Secretary to the Congregation and the Headmaster.
+In 1860, the two secular roles were split off, and in 1904, the Headmaster's post was split from the Secretary post.
+The school was supported in part by the fundraising of the Hebrew Educational Society.

-The King David School, of Birmingham, England was founded in 1843 as the Birmingham Hebrew School, an infants and primary Jewish day school.
+The current King Davids is an infants and primary Jewish day school.
 Students learn Hebrew, eat kosher food, recite Jewish prayers, and celebrate Jewish holidays.

+Birmingham Hebrew Congregation owns the school buildings and is responsible for alterations and external repairs to the premises with a 90% grant from the Department for Education.

+Birmingham City Council is responsible for the day-to-day running costs and provides funds to the Governors under a delegated budget within the Scheme for Local Management of Schools.

+The school is a Group 2, one-form entry, co-educational day school.
+There are approximately 140 pupils on roll aged between 3 and 11.

 The school is unique for its multicultural intake and atmosphere.
 In the late 1950s, the declining local Jewish population led the school to accept non-Jewish students, most of whom were Muslim due to the changing demographics.
 As a result, in 2007 about half of the school's 247 students were reportedly Muslim, with less than 40% Jewish.
 An article in The Independent praised the school's ethos and its efforts in promoting inter-faith harmony from such a young age.